teambit/envs/packages/ts-compiler/README.md

 1. `ImportHelpers` (a.k.a `tslib`) is forced to false by default because the pattern makes less sense in a component perspective.
 This may be configured by using. the following key in `bit.json` - TODO:add here.
 2. The entry of a component and the entry of a project are different.
 This will force configuration change around `files`|`include`.
+3. for now multilayer configuration isn't supported so `extends` keyword will be ommited.
+Missing config can be done with overrides.

 **Isolation** Bit will use the capsule API to isolate the component from the rest of the project so `tsc` will only walk the needed imports.
 In case compilation fails you may debug an isolated environment by using `env DEBUG=true bit build` which keeps the capsule in the `/tmp/bit/cpausle-[number]` folder.